Skip to Content

 How to Untag Yourself on Instagram — All You Need to Know

-Are you getting unwanted attention on Instagram?
-Sick of the notifications coming through on your phone, or perhaps, you have been tagged in an absolutely abysmal post that you want nothing to do with?
+Are you sick of the notifications coming through on your phone, or perhaps, you have been tagged in a embarrassing post that you want nothing to do with?

 How to untag yourself on Instagram

-1. Using the Instagram app, load the post you are tagged in
+1. Load the post you are tagged in

 2. Tap on your username

-Step 1: Using the Instagram app, load the post you are tagged in
+Step 1: Load the post you are tagged in

 Untagging is an in-app feature only.
 The process cannot be done on the desktop version of Instagram.